Labs / AI Policy Generator

 Most companies already use AI tools somewhere.
 ChatGPT in marketing, Copilot in engineering, Claude for research.
 But without a written policy, people make their own calls about what data to share and what to automate.
 That is how data leaks and compliance problems start.

-This tool asks about your industry, the tools your team uses, and any compliance requirements you have.
-Then it generates a 12-section policy document you can hand to legal for review.
+This tool asks about your industry and the tools your team uses, then writes a tight, practical policy you can hand to legal for review.

 FAQs